 calculations are performed within the system, complete auditability and transparency can be achieved.

 Jack Stapleton, Business Performance and Projects Manager at G4S, comments: “Working with SWG was easy, the team there was really helpful.
-As well as customizing our reports they also made some changes to the payment mechanism in agreement with the State.”
+As well as customising our reports they also made some changes to the payment mechanism in agreement with the State.”

 “Some of the benchmarks needed amending and SWG made all the changes for us.
 We’ve found it a really positive process.”